-The examination and selection process shall be so fashioned as to test fairly the capacity and fitness of the person examined to discharge the duties of the positon of Police Officer.
+The selection process shall be so fashioned as to test fairly the capacity and fitness of the person examined to discharge the duties of the position of Police Officer.
 Applicants may be recommended to be removed from the process following any of the examination components.
 The Board of Fire and Police Commissioners will select from among the applicants successfully completing all examination components.

 Applicants selected to continue in the selection process will be subjected to the following examination components:

 - Peace Officer Wellness Evaluation Report (POWER Card) within the previous 12 months of the date of the exam, submitted with application material or presented at the SBSA.
 See www.nipsta.org for testing dates.

 - Background Investigation: Independent investigation of the applicant's moral character, personality, temperament, and other factors which may bear upon the applicant's fitness for the position of Police Officer.
 Independent investigation of the applicant's work experience and merit in past performance of similar work.

 - Polygraph Examination: No applicant shall be disqualified solely on the basis of polygraph chart evaluations.